Jordan-Scherf/Genova_DiscordBot/README.md

 2. Add your contributions to your forked repository

-3. Press "Contribute" in your forked repository and submit it to main! * This creates a "Pull Reqeust"
+3. Press "Contribute" in your forked repository and submit it to the Staging Branch! * This creates a "Pull Reqeust"

-4. After review, the Pull Request may be approved or denied based on various reasons such as Improper Syntax, Innopropriate Content, Bad Documentation, etc.
+4. After review, the Pull Request may be approved or denied based on various reasons such as Improper Syntax, Innopropriate Content, Bad Documentation, etc. After the Pull Request is approved, it will be moved into staging for more testing before being commited into main!

 ## IMPORTANT